+NOTE: The URI query parameters of the GET method on this resource contain filters such as the IP address and the DNN although the resource is an individual resource (identified by the PDU Session id).
+This means that if the provided URI query parameters do not match the targetted resource, the UDR will return an error response as specified in 3GPP TS 29.504 [6].

 This method shall support the request data structures specified in table 7.2.4.3.2-2 and the response data structures and response codes specified in table 7.2.4.3.2-3.